-When a child is required to go to court, that’s scary enough, but to go to court and testify against the abuser; well you can only imagine.
-The therapy dogs and their handlers, the lifeblood of our Beesley's Paw Prints Pet Therapy program here at the Children’s Advocacy Center, are able to help with the stress in our own special way.
+When a child is required to go to court, that’s scary enough; but to go to court and testify against the abuser, well you can only imagine.
+The therapy dogs and their handlers, the lifeblood of our Beesley’s Paw Prints Pet Therapy program here at the Children’s Advocacy Center, are able to help with that stress.

-Our courtroom dog program, which began in 2016, took a big step this year with the help of judges and state attorneys.
-CAC’s volunteer therapy dogs are now allowed to be outside of the courtroom with children who are waiting to testify in the criminal side of their case.
+CAC’s courtroom dog program began in 2016.
+Our volunteer therapy dogs are allowed to be outside of the courtroom with children who are waiting to testify in the criminal side of their case.
 Our volunteer pet teams are in the Family Court area as well.

 Each of our ten court dog teams has a red vest emblazoned with a patch of the Twentieth Judicial Circuit, which makes it clear to everyone that this is indeed a very special dog.
 Once the team passes through security, they take a short elevator ride to the third floor and the Family Court waiting area.
 Here you may find one of the dogs sprawled on the floor with a young one brushing the dog’s hair, or one of the attorneys with a big smile on his face while he pets the four-legged ambassador.
 Often, the judges themselves may take a break just to spend some time with these incredibly special dogs.